blueoceandevops/spring-rabbit-filter/README.md

 $ java -jar ./target/rabbit-filter-0.1.jar
 ```

-After start, some messagens are published and consumed by the listeners.
+After start, some messages are published and consumed by the listeners.
 At the console you will see:

 ```
 ...
 INFO 47184 --- [main] wirecard.filtering.Application: Started Application in 2.912 seconds (JVM running for 3.772)